Dual curvature measures for log-concave functions: Introduction

 \end{theorem}

-As can be expected, the functional dual Minkowski problem \eqref{eq 96} is heavily intertwined with its counterpart in the setting of convex bodies.
+The functional dual Minkowski problem \eqref{eq 96} is heavily intertwined with its counterpart in the setting of convex bodies.
 In particular, estimates regarding dual quermassintegrals are critically needed.
 As part of the process to get the required estimates, we require a Blaschke-Santal\'{o} type inequality for the functional $\widetilde{V}_q$.
 See Lemma \ref{lemma 4}.
 It is of great interest to see if there is a sharp (more refined) version.